Buyer's Guide

 DentistEmailList.com

-A dental-specific database covering 146,000+ practices across all 50 states and DC.
-You can buy individual states for $97 or the full nationwide database for $497.
+A dental-specific database covering 67,989 practices across all 50 states and DC, including 44,716 verified email addresses (about a 66% email fill rate).
+Individual states start at $97 and the full nationwide database is $497.
 Each record includes practice name, address, phone, email, website, specialty, Google Business Profile, Facebook, and Instagram where available.

 BookYourData